iam-mustak-ak/express-tool/apps/cli/DEVELOPMENT.md

 cd apps/cli

 # Run help
-npm start -- --help
+pnpm start -- --help

 # Generate a new project
-npm start -- init
+pnpm start -- init
 ```

 ### Option B: Using `npm link`

-To enable the `express-next` command globally on your machine pointing to your local source:
+To enable the `express-tool` command globally on your machine pointing to your local source:

 1. Link the package: